FatulM/shamsi_date/README.md

   return '${f.yyyy}/${f.mm}/${f.dd}';
 }
 ```
-And use it like before.
+Then use it like before.

 **Note** that formatter formats digits in English so if you want Persian digits you can use fonts with Persian digits or apply a simple mapping to formatter output to change English digits to Persian.

 Jalali and Georgian dates support `toString()` method.
-For Jalali it is semantically equivalent to use
-a formatter as `Jalali(Y,M,D)` which means:
+For Jalali, it is semantically equivalent to use a formatter as `Jalali(Y,M,D)` which means:

 ```dart
 String toStringFormatter(Jalali d) {